By Stuart Cooke

 So could changing some of the very foods we eat change our mental state?

 If this is the case, as we change our thoughts and be more positive with our food choices and lifestyle habits, our brain function improves and we continue to make better choices.
 A positive cycle is created instead of a negative one.
-It all seems a bit chicken and the egg kind of stuff, but makes a lot of sense.
+How would you feel if you started the day with a bowl of Fruit Loops and an energy drink compared to a nourishing whole food breakfast smoothie?
+One would send your blood sugars soaring, putting you into a state of fight-or-flight and the other would provide long-lasting fuel, stable energy levels and clearer thinking.
+I know which one I would choose.

 If I were a betting man, I’d be putting my money on the fact that if we gave our body the right foods, removal of toxic burdens and unhealthy lifestyle factors, things would start to positively and naturally connect and move in our favour.

-So if you want to take charge of your own metal, physical and emotional health and begin to feel that anything is possible, then join us as we delve into the month of the brain.
+So if you want to take charge of your own metal, physical and emotional health and begin to feel that anything is possible, then join us as we guide you on how to live your best lives with nourishing whole food supplements supported with the very best health and wellness advice.